txjao/txjao/README.md

 - 🌱 I’m currently learning JavaScript, CSS, React and Node
 - 👯 I’m looking to collaborate on React projects
-- 💬 Ask me about about Javascript, Java and PHP
+- 💬 Ask me about about Javascript, React and Front-End development
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a guitarist and boxer fighter, so i love speak about this stuff